PressClub USA · Article.

 The ongoing development of the MINI product range provides the opportunity to meet the increased demands of many customers in terms of space and versatility, with an additional model for the premium compact segment.
 The principle of creative use of space that is implemented in every MINI will be preserved.
 Irrespective of its concept, its vehicle class or drive type, every new model of the brand will continue to be a typical MINI, with a maximum of interior space, exciting drive and individuality, achieved on the smallest footprint amongst its competitors.

-“It is part of our responsibility to the brand and the community to preserve the unique character of MINI,” says Bernd Körber.
+“It is part of our responsibility to the brand and the community to preserve the unique character of MINI and develop the portfolio according to our brand values,” says Bernd Körber.
 "That is why every new model from our brand in future will be unmistakably a MINI."

 Increased commitment to the automotive market in China.